ratwolfzero/hopalong_python/README.md

 ### The chosen core algorithm and the motivation for it

-A two-pass algorithm is employed to compute the Hopalong Attractor by sequential processing in both passes through straightforward structure and loops.
+The hopalong attractor is computed using a two-pass algorithm that achieves high speed with low memory consumption while producing a density map similar to a probability density function (PDF).
+To further improve performance, just-in-time (JIT) compilation is applied, supported by a low-complexity code structure.

-- In the first pass, the algorithm determines the overall trajectory extents, which consist of the minimum and maximum values of the attractor trajectory. .
+First pass: In this phase, the minimum and maximum bounds of the trajectory are computed, effectively defining the area for subsequent coordinate mapping.

-- In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
-This hit information is updated and stored in an image array, which is initialized with zero values.
+Second pass: In this phase, the trajectory points are generated sequentially and mapped directly to pixel coordinates within an image array.
+Each time a trajectory point “hits” a pixel, the value of the pixel is incremented, resulting in a density map that visually represents areas of frequent trajectory occurrence.

-The program uses Matplotlib to represent the attractor as an image in order to take advantage of its extensive image processing and manipulation capabilities.
-With optimal and consistent processing speed, it supports a very high number of iterations with low memory footprint.
-The program is designed with minimal complexity to allow effective use of Just-In-Time (JIT) compilation, thus further improving execution speed.
+This approach effectively leverages efficient image processing capabilities from libraries such as Matplotlib, which are optimized for handling large datasets and presenting complex visualizations.
+Consequently, the approach can manage a large number of iterations while delivering high-quality visual output.

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)